Russia's Bolshoi sticks to classics after revamp

-MOSCOW Russia's Bolshoi Theatre is regaining its 19th century sheen and charm with a long-awaited revamp and a repertoire to suit, resisting global pressure to go modern.
+MOSCOW Russia's Bolshoi Theater is regaining its 19th century sheen and charm with a long-awaited revamp and a repertoire to suit, resisting global pressure to go modern.

-"The Bolshoi Theatre is based on classics and classics will remain its priority in both opera and ballet," the theatre's general director, Anatoly Iksanov, told Reuters in an interview.
+"The Bolshoi Theater is based on classics and classics will remain its priority in both opera and ballet," the theatre's general director, Anatoly Iksanov, told Reuters in an interview.

 Russian ballet troupes, in particular, have been trying to wean themselves off the classic repertoire so loved by their countrymen and embrace the minimalism of modern dance, but often face resistance from theatres and audiences alike.